A geometric proof of the Quasi-linearity of the water-waves system: A technical generalization

 \section{A technical generalization}

 The techniques used in the previous proof will be generalized but with some care in the estimates due to the non linearity we add to the dispersive term.
-This extra "complication" is crucial for our application to the Water Waves system. \begin{theorem} Consider three real numbers $ \alpha\in[0, 2[$, $s \in ]2+\frac{d}{2},+\infty[$ and $T>0$.
+This extra "complication" is crucial for our application to the Water Waves system. \begin{theorem} Consider five real numbers $ \alpha\in[0, 2[$, $s \in ]2+\frac{d}{2},+\infty[$ and $T>0$ and $(\beta,k) \in \r^+$ verifying:

-Consider a elliptic skew symmetric\footnote{Recall the notation $a^\top$ for the adjoin of an operator $a$.} $C^1$ symbol $a:[0,T]\times H^s(\d^d) \rightarrow \Gamma^{\alpha}_1(\d^d)$
+Consider a elliptic skew symmetric\footnote{Recall the notation $a^\top$ for the adjoin of an operator $a$.} $C^1$ symbol $a:[0,T]\times H^s(\d^d) \rightarrow \Gamma^{\alpha}_1(\d^d)$,